Saatvik12/PasswordCheck/README.md

   -  Must contain atleast 1 special character
 When the password contain all these parameters, you have the perfect password!

-The code only contain basic codes like:
+The code only contains basic functions and syntax's like:
   - IF condition
   - FOR loop
   - Arrays